Strong City Baltimore is currently accepting project proposals for the 2018-2019 AmeriCorps VISTA Cohort

-- VISTAs are passionate about social justice and that is why they sacrifice a year of their live to work on an assignment that will strengthen low-income communities.
+- VISTA members are passionate about social justice and that is why they sacrifice a year of their live to work on an assignment that will strengthen low-income communities.

-- She/he is hired and trained to uniquely focus on successfully completing a project that will sustainably combat poverty in the United States
+- VISTA members are hired and trained to uniquely focus on successfully completing a project that will sustainably combat poverty in the United States

-- VISTA members live modestly and qualify for food stamps.
+- VISTA members live modestly and often qualify for food stamps.